Loris Karius: Newcastle United

 On 12 September 2022, Karius signed for Newcastle United on an initial contract until January 2023, which was later extended until the end of the season.

-On 26 February, despite having not made a prior appearance for Newcastle, Karius made his debut for the club in the 2023 EFL Cup final in a 2–0 loss against Manchester United.
-This appearance came about due to first-choice Nick Pope receiving a red card against Liverpool on 18 February, and backup Martin Dúbravka being cup-tied having appeared for Newcastle's Cup final opponent earlier in the season whilst on loan.
+On 26 February 2023, despite having not made a prior appearance for Newcastle, Karius made his debut for the club in the 2023 EFL Cup final in a 2–0 loss against Manchester United.
+This appearance came about due to first-choice Nick Pope receiving a red card against Liverpool on 18 February, and backup Martin Dúbravka being cup-tied having appeared for Newcastle's cup final opponent earlier in the season whilst on loan.
 The match was Karius's first in two years and his first for an English club since the 2018 UEFA Champions League final.
 Despite the result, Karius was praised for his performance, making eight saves during the contest.
+On 9 July 2023, the club announced he had signed a one-year extension.

+On 24 February 2024, Karius made his first Premier League appearance in six seasons, in a 4–1 loss to Arsenal.
+Karius was not expected to start the match, but both goalkeepers ahead of him were unavailable, since Pope had been injured since November 2023 and Dúbravka had been ruled out with illness on the day of the match.
+At the end of the season, Newcastle decided not to offer a new contract to Karius, and he departed from the club on 1 July 2024.

+Schalke 04

+On 14 January 2025, Karius moved to Schalke 04 as a free agent, signing a contract until the end of the season.
+On 11 June 2025, he extended his contract for two further years.

 International career

 Karius represented Germany at all youth levels from under-16 onward, but his appearances were limited due to competition from other goalkeepers.